-- a) EV charging infrastructure shall meet the following criteria: - i) Be installed on real property owned or leased by a "Health Facility" as defined by the California Health and Safety Code Section 1250; and - ii) Be for the purpose of providing EV charging to persons designated by the Health Facility as employees, residents, patients, visitors, or other relevant persons directly involved in Health Facility activities. - b) Applicants must supply the following to Communities in Charge Staff: - A valid license and, if applicable, special permit issued by the California State Department or appropriate governing body as detailed in the California Health and Safety Code Section 1254.
+- a) Project Sites must meet the following criterion: - i) Be multi-family housing or multi-family housing related serving a "Health Facility" as defined by the California Health and Safety Code Section 1250 and for persons designated by the Health Facility as employees, residents, patients, visitors, or other relevant persons directly involved in Health Facility activities.
+Examples: long-term care facilities, hospital housing offering patients who are uninsured or under-insured affordable housing, etc. - b) EV charging infrastructure shall meet the following criteria: - i) Be installed on real property owned or leased by a "Health Facility" as defined by the California Health and Safety Code Section 1250; and - Be for the purpose of providing EV charging to persons designated by the Health Facility as employees, residents, patients, visitors, or other relevant persons directly involved in Health Facility activities. - c) Applicants must supply the following to Communities in Charge Staff: - A valid license and, if applicable, special permit issued by the California State Department or appropriate governing body as detailed in the California Health and Safety Code Section 1254.